-OSBC completed its acquisition of Bancorp Financial on July 1, 2025, transforming from discussing a proposed merger to reporting the completed transaction with significant balance sheet expansion.
+OSBC completed its acquisition of Bancorp Financial on July 1, 2025, transforming the company from discussing a planned merger to reporting consolidated post-acquisition results.

 Capex reduced 58.2% — investment cycle winding down or capital discipline; may improve near-term free cash flow.